 A Sensory Toy

-Babies loves to explore things with their hands and mouths so a good sensory toy is a must.
+Babies loves to explore things with their hands and mouths so a good sensory toy is essential.
 Look for something with lots of different textures and colours but make sure it’s designed for your baby’s age, so it will be safe when they inevitably put it in their mouths.

 Lamaze make a great range of sensory toys that babies love.
 There are loads to choose from and they’re all great but this butterfly is the classic.